Seidel and Pieri products in cominuscule quantum K-theory: Perpendicular incidences of symplectic Richardson varieties

-given by all quadratic components $(a,b)$ of $M_P^Q$.
-Using that the quadratic equations involve pairwise disjoint sets of variables, it follows that $\bP_P^Q$ is an irreducible complete intersection in $\bP(E)$ with rational singularities.
+given by all quadratic components $(a,b)$ of $M_\sP^\sQ$.
+Using that the quadratic equations involve pairwise disjoint sets of variables, it follows that $\bP_\sP^\sQ$ is an irreducible complete intersection in $\bP(E)$ with rational singularities.}

-\begin{example} Let $Y = \SG(8,20)$ and define $Q = \{1,2,4,6,9,11,16,18\}$ and $P = \{2,3,7,8,11,12,16,20\}$.
-The shape of non-zero entries in $M_P^Q$ is given by the diagram:
+\begin{example} Let $Y = \SG(8,20)$ and define $\sQ = \{1,2,4,6,9,11,16,18\}$ and $\sP = \{2,3,7,8,11,12,16,20\}$.
+The shape of non-zero entries in $M_\sP^\sQ$ is given by the diagram:

 Here we ignore that the lone star in column $16$ forces the entry in column $5$ to vanish.
-The double-cuts of $M_P^Q$ are indicated with vertical lines.
-The components of $M_P^Q$ are $(0,3)$, $(3,8)$, and $(8,10)$, and we have
+The double-cuts of $M_\sP^\sQ$ are indicated with vertical lines.
+The components of $M_\sP^\sQ$ are $(0,3)$, $(3,8)$, and $(8,10)$.
+The component $(0,3)$ is quadratic and contains rows $1$, $2$, and $8$; component $(3,8)$ contains rows $3$, $4$, and $7$; and component $(8,10)$ contains rows $5$ and $6$.
+All rows except row $7$ are solvable, and rows $3$, $4$, and $5$ are movable.
+The complete intersection $\bP_\sP^\sQ$ is given by

 \end{example}

 Our main result about perpendicular incidences is the following theorem, which will be proved at the end of this section.